EvilPhatBoi/McpSqlServer/README.md

 - Verify credentials and server name
 - Enable debug logging by setting `DEBUG=true` in your environment variables

-### macOS-specific issues
+### SSL/TLS connection issues
-- The server automatically enables `TRUST_SERVER_CERTIFICATE` on macOS to handle SSL/TLS differences
-- Default connection timeout is increased to 60 seconds on macOS
-- If you still have connection issues, try:
+- For older SQL Server versions that don't support modern TLS, set `ENCRYPT=false`
-  - Explicitly setting `TRUST_SERVER_CERTIFICATE=true`
+- If using self-signed certificates, set `TRUST_SERVER_CERTIFICATE=true`
-  - Increasing `CONNECTION_TIMEOUT` to 120 or higher
+- For connection timeout issues, increase `CONNECTION_TIMEOUT` to 60 or higher
-  - Check that your SQL Server accepts TLS 1.2 connections
+- Check that your SQL Server accepts the TLS version your Node.js supports

 ### Debug mode
 To enable detailed logging for troubleshooting: